oacore/content/pages/ref-audit.md

 <h2 id="collect-info">How will CORE collect the information?</h2>

-CORE regularly harvests data from repositories.
+CORE regularly indexes data from repositories.
 If all the recommendations described above are followed, then the procedure is straightforward.
 If any deviations are present, CORE will try to collect the data in alternative ways.
 These include: